 I am a Lecturer in Human Computer Interaction at the University of Bristol.
 While I’m primarily an HCI researcher, my work tends to have a strong inter-disciplinary focus.
 My current research has two broad themes:

-- Designing, developing and evaluating healthcare technologies, in particular technologies to support mental health and emotional wellbeing.
+- Designing and evaluating healthcare technologies, in particular technologies to support mental health and emotional wellbeing.

 - Exploring how new experimental techniques, for example techniques borrowed from neuroscience research, can provide an understanding of experiences with technologies.

 |Aug 2013:||CSCW 2014 paper on behavioural norm theories and crowdsourcing accepted!|

 |Aug 2013:||Funding awarded by SBRI for mental health games project, building on gNats Island.|

 |Aug 2013:||gNats Island discussed in MIT Technology Review.|

 |May 2013:||The SPHERE Interdisciplinary Research Collaboration has received £12 million in EPSRC funding.
 I will lead the User-Centred Design activities on the project.|